-Thanksgiving and autumn, of course, marks the end of the growing season for most (though winter gardens are possible!), and we have lots of foods associated with the fall.
-Displays of pumpkins, squashes and corn husks are already common in the autumn.
-To them, we can add fresh springs of rosemary, dried citrus fruits, various nuts (walnuts, acorns, pecans, etc.), root vegetables and more.
+Thanksgiving and autumn, of course, mark the end of the growing season for most (though winter gardens are possible!), and we have lots of foods associated with the fall.
+Displays of pumpkins, squashes, and corn husks are already common in the autumn.
+To them, we can add fresh springs of rosemary, dried citrus fruits, various nuts (walnuts, acorns, pecans, etc.), root vegetables, and more.
 Just be sure to use the edible display for food when all is said and done.

 Wood Slice Characters & Crafts